-The current Collections Online, launched in 2018, is still in its early stages and consists of a selection of object records from across the Museum's curatorial departments.
-These range from basic inventory-level records with object type, image and accession number, to catalogue records that are cross-searchable by date, place, material, person, period and dimensions.
+Collection Online consists of a selection of object records from across the Museum's curatorial departments.
+These range from basic inventory records with object type, image and accession number to catalogue records that are cross-searchable by date, place, material, person, period and dimensions.
 A number of separate, subject-specific databases remain available here and will gradually be incorporated into the main Collections Online.

 For information about the full extent of the Ashmolean's collections, from Egyptian mummies to contemporary art, please refer to our curatorial departmental pages.